Scientific Sessions

 Rafael Barbosa — UFC / Instituto CELS

-Discussant, Pedro Cavalcanti (FGV EPGE / Sciences Po)
+Discussant, Pedro Cavalcanti (IEPS)

 • 2.
 Who Needs the Most: Impact of Basic Attention Funding Reform

-Pedro Cavalcanti — FGV EPGE / Sciences Po
+Pedro Cavalcanti — FGV EPGE

 Discussant, João Vítor Jatahy (Insper)